2 stabbed in Sweden, 1 in life-threatening condition | Law-Order

 - Sweden

-At least two people were wounded — one with life-threatening injuries — in a stabbing attack in a shopping mall west of the Swedish capital, police said Tuesday.
+At least two people were wounded — one with life-threatening injuries — in a stabbing attack in the parking area of a shopping mall west of the Swedish capital, police said Tuesday.
 A suspect has been arrested.

 Police said that "some kind of sharp object" had been used in the attack, and that the case was being investigated as a murder attempt.

-The victims were identified by hospital officials as being men in their late 40s and early 50s respectively.
-Police spokesman Magnus Jansson Klarin told Swedish newspaper Aftonbladet that they had no idea what is behind the attack and that there was only one perpetrator.
+The victim with life-threatening injuries was immediately operated on, while the other victim was in a serious but stable condition, hospital officials said.
+Both victims are middle-aged men.
+Police spokesman Magnus Jansson Klarin told Swedish newspaper Aftonbladet that they no idea what is behind the attack and that there was only one perpetrator.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)